AlexandreBorlini/OpenXE-Game-Engine/README.md

 # OpenXE-Game-Engine
 Game engine made in c++ using OpenGl

-You can use this for anything.

-Code comments are in portuguese, but all variables in english.